drivendataorg/cookiecutter-data-science/docs/docs/opinions.md

 There are other tools for managing DAGs that are written in Python, instead of their own language.
 Popular ones include [Airflow](https://airflow.apache.org/index.html), [Luigi](https://luigi.readthedocs.org/en/stable/index.html), [Snakemake](https://snakemake.readthedocs.io/en/stable/), [Prefect](https://github.com/PrefectHQ/prefect), [Dagster](https://github.com/dagster-io/dagster), and [Joblib](https://joblib.readthedocs.io/en/latest/memory.html).
 Feel free to use these if they are more appropriate for your analysis.

 ## Notebooks are for exploration and communication, source files are for repetition

+> Source code is superior for replicability because it is more portable, can be tested more easily, and is easier to code review.

 Notebook packages like [Jupyter notebook](https://jupyter.org/), [Zeppelin](https://zeppelin-project.org/), and other literate programming tools are very effective for exploratory data analysis because they enable rapid iteration and visualization of results.
 However, these tools can be less effective for reproducing an analysis.
 Source code is superior for replicability because it is more portable, can be tested more easily, and is easier to code review.